 Sin #4.
 You have unreasonable expectations.
 You think that your dating life should look like an episode of the Bachelor.
 Or that if you hire a dating coach and matchmaker, it’ll be like an episode of Million Dollar Matchmaker complete with champagne service in the back of a Rolls Royce as bikini-clad models crowding in the backseat.
 Nope, nope, and nope.
 Working with a professional dating guide like myself is going to be the best effort you’ve ever made.
 And since not one minute of it is scripted or directed for the sake of entertainment, you get real, tough-love, nitty-gritty, life-changing stuff!

 Sin #5.
 You’re closed.
 Maybe you have a closed heart because you got hurt.
-You keep saying, “I don’t need anyone” – either explicitly or through your body language.
-Or you exhibit a closed mind because you’re not open to creating a new look, adding new people to your friend group, or trying new activities that are slightly outside your comfort zone.
+You limit the flow of energy -- both coming in and going out.
+You keep saying, “I don’t need anyone” – either explicitly or through your behaviors.
+Maybe you keep a closed mind because you’re not open to creating a new look, adding new people to your friend group, or trying new activities that are slightly outside your comfort zone.
 Or you’re closed to trying a different dating site or a new app.
 Or when your friends offer to set you up you say no. Or when someone offers you advice, you dismiss it because you think, ‘Well, it’s easy for them, they’re so good looking and successful and fun that they don’t know what it’s like, they don’t know what I’m going through.’
 You miss out on so much when you’re closed.